VET in schools - frequently asked questions

 1. Schools—many schools are also registered training organisations (school RTOs) and deliver VETiS training to students.
 The majority of VETiS training in Queensland is delivered and resourced by schools RTOs.

-2. Training (VET investment budget)—provides funding to any RTO that is approved by the Department of Education and Training (DET) as a pre-qualified supplier (PQS).
+2. Training (VET investment budget)—provides funding to any RTO that is approved by the Department of Employment, Small Business and Training as a pre-qualified supplier (PQS).

 Can students undertake any VETiS qualification?